 However, since the shadow web concept is online and ardently discussed on some Reddit groups and other forums (which sound more like conspiracy theories authored by people who don’t understand much about how the internet actually works), this doesn't mean it can't become real at some point in the future.
 Still, even if it were real or will be real, paying for access is not the way to go.

-When the propagandist admits it doesn't exist and appeals to a completely unsubstantiated future hypothetical to scare you.
+When the propagandist admitted it doesn't exist so she appeals to a completely unsubstantiated future hypothetical to scare you.

 Is It Illegal to Access the Deep Web or the Dark Web?¶

 In short, no, it is not illegal to go browsing on a non-indexed page.
 Or to use a high-privacy like Tor, traditionally associated with browsing the deep web and dark web.